-- All of them cover roughly the same material, using Python. - COMP 202: can be taken by any student at McGill - Only requires CEGEP level (or grade 12 level) math background - Students doing a B.Sc. can take it as a Complementary course in the Freshman Science Program. - COMP 204: can be taken by students with a background in life sciences - BIOL 112 is a prerequisite, and you have to be comfortable with the basics of cell biology and genetics. - COMP 208: part of several B.Eng. and some B.Sc. programs in the physical sciences - MATH 141 (Calculus 2) is a prerequisite and MATH 133 (Linear Algebra and Geometry) is a co-requisite.
+- All of them cover roughly the same material, using Python. - COMP 202: can be taken by any student at McGill - Only requires CEGEP level (or equivalent) math Calc 1&2, Linear Algebra - It is a Complementary course in the U0 Freshman Program. - COMP 204: can be taken by students with a background in life sciences - BIOL 112 is a prerequisite, and you have to be comfortable with the basics of cell biology and genetics. - COMP 208: part of several B.Eng. and some B.Sc. programs in the physical sciences - MATH 141 'Calculus 2' (or equivalent) is a prerequisite and MATH 133 'Linear Algebra and Geometry' is a co-requisite.